MicrosoftDocs/architecture-center/docs/ai-ml/index.md

 ### Tools for machine learning
 - [Azure AI Studio](https://azure.microsoft.com/services/ai-studio/) helps you experiment, develop, and deploy generative AI apps and APIs responsibly with a comprehensive platform.
 With Azure AI Studio, you have access to Azure AI Services, LLMs, playground, and resources to help you build, train, and deploy AI models.

--[Prompt flow](https://microsoft.github.io/promptflow/index.html) is a suite of development tools designed to streamline the end-to-end development cycle of LLM-based AI applications, from ideation, prototyping, testing, evaluation to production deployment and monitoring.
+- [Prompt flow](https://microsoft.github.io/promptflow/index.html) is a suite of development tools designed to streamline the end-to-end development cycle of LLM-based AI applications, from ideation, prototyping, testing, evaluation to production deployment and monitoring.
 It makes prompt engineering much easier and enables you to build LLM apps with production quality.

 ## AI Data platform